 - 1. Failure to complete a board-ordered program; - 2.
-Failure to undergo a required clinical diagnostic evaluation: - 3.
+Failure to undergo a required clinical diagnostic evaluation; - 3.
 Committing multiple minor violations of probation conditions and terms; - 4.
 Treating a patient while under the influence of drugs or alcohol; - 5.
 Committing any drug or alcohol offense that is a violation of the Business and Professions Code, or other state or federal law; - 6.
 Failure to obtain biological testing for substance abuse when ordered; - 7.
 Testing positive for a banned substance; - 8.
-Knowingly using, making, altering or possessing any object or product in such a way as to defraud a drug test designed to detect the presence of alcohol or a controlled substance.
+Knowingly using, making, altering altering or possessing any object or product in such a way as to defraud a drug test designed to detect the presence of alcohol or a controlled substance. - If a licensee or registrant commits a major violation, the Board shall automatically suspend the license or registration and refer the matter for disciplinary action or other action as determined by the Board.